NetworkBlockDevice/nbd/doc/proto.md

 C: name of the export (character string of length as specified, not terminated by any NUL bytes or similar)

-Once all options are set, the server replies with information about the used export:
+If the value of the option field is `NBD_OPT_EXPORT_NAME` and the server is willing to allow the export, the server replies with information about the used export:

 S: 64 bits, size of the export in bytes (unsigned)
 S: 16 bits, export flags
 S: 124 bytes, zeroes (reserved)

+If the server is unwilling to allow the export, it should close the connection.

-The reason that the flags field is 16 bits large and not 32 as in the old style of the protocol is that there are now 16 bits of per-export flags, and 16 bits of per-server flags.
-Concatenated together, this results in 32 bits, which allows for using a common set of macros for both; indeed, the code masks away the upper or lower bits of a 32 bit "flags" field when performing the new-style handshake.
+The reason that the flags field is 16 bits large and not 32 as in the oldstyle negotiation is that there are now 16 bits of per-export flags, and 16 bits of per-server flags.
+Concatenated together, this results in 32 bits, which allows for using a common set of macros for both.
 If we ever run out of flags, the server will set the most significant flag bit, signalling that an extra flag field will follow, to which the client will have to reply with a flag field of its own before the extra flags are sent.
 This is not yet implemented.

-### Fixed 'new' style handshake
+### Fixed newstyle negotiation

-Unfortunately, due to a mistake on my end, the server would immediately close the connection when it saw an option it did not understand, rather than signalling this fact to the client, which would've allowed it to retry; and replies from the server were not structured either, which meant that if the server were to send something the client did not understand, it would have to abort negotiation as well.
+Unfortunately, due to a mistake, the server would immediately close the connection when it saw an option it did not understand, rather than signalling this fact to the client, which would've allowed it to retry;
+and replies from the server were not structured either, which meant that if the server were to send something the client did not understand, it would have to abort negotiation as well.

-To fix these two issues, the handshake has been extended once more:
+To fix these two issues, the following changes were implemented:

-- The server will set bit 0 of its first set of reserved flags, to signal that it supports this version of the protocol.
+- The server will set bit 0 of its global flags field, to signal that it supports fixed newstyle negotiation
-- The client should reply with bit 0 set in its reserved field too, though its side of the protocol does not change incompatibly.
+- The client should reply with bit 0 set in its flags field too, though its side of the protocol does not change incompatibly.
 - The client may now send other options to the server as appropriate, in the generic format for sending an option as described above.